forestdb/forestdb.org/models/hlms-comparison-class.md

 This next part handles simulating the thresholds of each adjective, which are unique to this model.
 The form parameter in the thresholdPrior function could be seen as the locus of what distinguishes this model from the model in Application 1 of Chapter 5.
 Used as the name of a property inside thresholdBins, form can be either "positive" or "negative", with the former corresponding to the "tall" adjective and the latter to "short".

-The value obtained by thresholdBins[form] is a list of the given adjective's thresholds corresponding to each state in stateVals. map() takes in a state value and subtracts 1/6 from the positive state value and adds ⅙ from the negative state value.
+The value obtained by thresholdBins[form] is a list of the given adjective's thresholds corresponding to each state in stateVals. map() takes in a state value and subtracts 1/6 from the positive state value and adds ⅙ to the negative state value.
 Ultimately, to assign a ‘tall’ or ‘short’ characteristic to the state (height), we need some kind of boundary or marker to characterize that state.
-To have a state be considered ‘tall’, the threshold value should be below that actual state so that anything above the threshold is considered tall; the same goes for a state being considered ‘short’--you would need a threshold value above the actual state so anything below that is considered short.
+To have a state be considered ‘tall’, the threshold value should be below that actual state so that anything above the threshold is considered tall; the same goes for a state being considered ‘short’—you would need a threshold value above the actual state so anything below that is considered short.

 Finally, the threshold prior will return a list that is uniformly drawn from the thresholdBins created in the previous chunk of code.